ishluxx/learning-application/client/tasks/loxx.md

 loxx

 ## task role
-Student profile ui
+Student profile the remaining pages with the proper student info

 ## features
-- Student account info pages
+- Student account info pages with the functinality require for each one clearly
-- student report's +
--

-## done before 07-08-025
+## done before 25-08-025
 ## assets and resources to be use in order to mantain ui structure

-main are:
+only use assets from:
 -https://ui.shadcn.com/
 -https://preline.co/index.

-NB: other are optional